Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 ```

 This accessibility of **partial parsing results** means some post-parsing logic
-may be able to perform farther analysis.
+may be able to perform further analysis,
-for example: offering auto-fix suggestions or provide better error messages.
+for example offering auto-fix suggestions or providing better error messages.

 ## Traversing

-So, we now know how to create a CST, and it's internal structure.
+So, we now know how to create a CST and its internal structure.
 But how do we traverse this structure and perform semantic actions?
 Some examples for such semantic actions: